juniormayhe/CSharp7PatternMatching/readme.md

 ### Variable pattern

-If a source object is not null, you can project its value/reference into a new object (declared with `var`) within an `if` statement.
+If a source object is not null, you can project its value/reference into a new object (declared with `var`) within an expression.

 Also the new object's type will have the underlying type from the original object.
 So, you could figure new object type using `GetType()`:
 ```
-if (sourceObject is var newObject) //project object (whether it's null or not) to a new object
+if (sourceObject is var newObject) //always resolves "true" and projects source object (whether it's null or not) to a new object
 	Console.WriteLine($"it's a var pattern with the type {newObject?.GetType()?.Name}"); //if object is not null, you can check its type
 ```
 Notice that if source Object is null, `.GetType` would throw a `NullReferenceException`, that you could avoid using null conditional operator `?`, introduced in C# 6.